Linear-time calculation of the expected sum of edge lengths in random projective linearizations of trees: Introduction

 When a dependency graph is well-formed, single-headed and acyclic, the graph is a directed tree, called syntactic dependency tree \cite{Kuhlmann2006a,Gomez2011a}.
 In addition, a syntactic dependency structure is projective if, for every vertex $v$, all vertices reachable from $v$, that is, the yield of $v$, form a continuous substring within the linear ordering of the sentence \cite{Kuhlmann2006a}.
 Equivalently, a syntactic dependency structure is projective if the yield of each vertex of the tree forms a contiguous interval of positions in the linear ordering of the vertices. \citet{Kuhlmann2006a} define an interval (with endpoints $i$ and $j$) as the set $[i,j] = \{k \;|\; i\le k \text{ and } k\le j\}$.

 A linear arrangement of a graph is planar if it does not have edge crossings \cite{Sleator1993a,Kuhlmann2006a}.
 Then projectivity can be characterized as a combination of two properties: planarity and the fact that the root is not covered \cite{Melcuk1988a}.
 Planarity was, to the best of our knowledge, first thought of as {\em one-page embeddings} of trees by \citet{Bernhart1974a}.
-Figure \ref{fig:example:dependency_tree} shows an example of a projective tree \ref{fig:example:dependency_tree}(a), a planar tree \ref{fig:example:dependency_tree}(b) and a non-projective tree \ref{fig:example:dependency_tree}(c) (see \citet{Bodirsky2005a} for further characterizations of syntactic dependency structures).
+Figure \ref{fig:example:dependency_tree} shows an example of a projective tree \ref{fig:example:dependency_tree}(a), a planar tree \ref{fig:example:dependency_tree}(b), and a non-planar tree \ref{fig:example:dependency_tree}(c) (see \citet{Bodirsky2005a} for further characterizations of syntactic dependency structures).

+A free tree $\Ftree=(V,E)$ is an undirected acyclic graph (Figure \ref{fig:ftree_rtree_linarr}(a)), where $V$ is the set of vertices and $E$ is the set of edges.
 Here we represent the syntactic dependency structure of a sentence as a pair consisting of a rooted tree and a linear arrangement of its vertices.
-A rooted tree $\Rtree$ is defined by a set of vertices $V$, a set of edges $E$ and a root vertex $\Root\in V$, that is, $\Rtree=(V,E;\Root)$, (Figure \ref{fig:ftree_rtree_linarr}(b)) to be a free tree $\Ftree=(V,E)$ (Figure \ref{fig:ftree_rtree_linarr}(a)) with one of its vertices, say $\Root\in V$, labeled as its root and with the edges oriented from $\Root$ towards the leaves.
-A linear arrangement $\arr$ (also called {\em embedding}) of an $n$-vertex graph $G=(V,E)$ is a function that assigns every vertex $u\in V$ to a position $\arr(u)$.
-Throughout this article, we assume that $\arr(u)\in [n] = \{1,\cdots,n\}$.
+A rooted tree $\Rtree=(V,E;\Root)$ is a free tree $\Ftree=(V,E)$ with one of its vertices, say $\Root\in V$, labeled as its root and with the edges oriented from $\Root$ towards the leaves (Figure \ref{fig:ftree_rtree_linarr}(b)).
+A linear arrangement $\arr$ (also called {\em embedding}) of an $n$-vertex graph $G=(V,E)$ is a (bijective) function that assigns every vertex $u\in V$ to a position $\arr(u)$.
+Throughout this article, we use the terms `linear arrangement', `linear ordering', `arrangement', `linearization' interchangeably.
+In addition, we assume that $\arr(u)\in [n] = \{1,\cdots,n\}$.
 Linear arrangements are often seen as determined by the labeling of the vertices \cite{Chung1984a,Kuhlmann2006a}, but here we consider that the labeling of a graph and $\arr$ are independent.
 In order to clarify our notion of linear arrangement of a labeled graph $G$, we say that two linear arrangements $\arr_1$ and $\arr_2$ of $G$ are equal if and only if, for every vertex $u\in V$, it holds that $\arr_1(u)=\arr_2(u)$.

 In any linear arrangement $\arr$ of a graph $G=(V,E)$, one can define properties on the graph's edges and on the arrangement as a whole.
 The length of an edge between vertices $u$ and $v$ is their distance in the linear arrangement, usually defined as